Want to know the holy grail of marketing?

 - And don’t forget to stay alive in their minds

-Continuous efforts are the recipe for successful startup marketing.
+Continuous efforts are the essence of any successful startup marketing idea.

 The moment you think you have reached your goals and halt your marketing efforts is the moment you start distancing yourself from your target audience.